PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ```

 Notice that there is no `phone` column, meaning that the `phone='123'` property is missing from the results.
 This is due to the one-at-a-time processing.
 At the moment the `Format-Table` cmdlet receives object `$a` it is supposed to process it immediately by writing it to the console and release it so that it can process the next item.
 The issue is that the `Format-Table` cmdlet is unaware of the next object `$b` because it hasn't entered the pipeline yet.
 The initial output, based on `$a`, has already been written to the console.
 In other words, a cmdlet written for one-at-a-time processing bases its output on the first object received from the pipeline.
-This also implies that if you change the order of the items in the pipeline (e.g. with `$a,  $b  Sort-Object | Format-Table`) properties might reappear and/or disappear.
+This also implies that if you change the order of the items in the pipeline (for example, `$a,  $b | Sort-Object | Format-Table`) properties might appear differently.

 ### Processing blocks